- Home

 Blueberries are rich in a type of polyphenol called anthocyanins, which give some fruit and vegetables their red, blue, and purple colour.

 Research has found that anthocyanins may protect lung tissue from damage caused by oxidative stress (an imbalance of antioxidants and harmful molecules).
-And another study of older adults found that eating two or more servings of blueberries a week slowed the decline of lung function by up to 38%, compared to low or no blueberry intake.
+Another study of older adults found that eating two or more servings of blueberries a week slowed the decline of lung function by up to 38%, compared to low or no blueberry intake.

 Research has also found that anthocyanidin (another type of polyphenol found in blueberries) may reduce the risk of blood clots, which are common in people with lung cancer.